rosslh/Mandelbrot.site/README.md

 - Set max iterations to adjust speed vs render quality
 - "Multibrot" sets can be rendered by increasing the exponent parameter
-- Tune rendering performance by setting the number of worker threads
 - Adjust the size of map tiles
 - Enter fullscreen mode
 - Save the visible portion of the fractal as an image